hpc-gridware/clusterscheduler/Readme.md

 * RSMAPs for host-specific resource management, such as GPUs and other accelerators.
 * Integration with the hwloc library for hardware topology and architecture analysis.
-* Support for diverse computer architectures such as OpenPower (lx-ppc64le), RISC-V (lx-riscv64), Apple’s ARM-based CPUs (darwin-arm64), and FreeBSD for Intel/AMD64 (fbsd-amd64).
+* Support for diverse computer architectures such as Linux on Intel/AMD64 (lx-amd64), AArch64 (lx-arm64), OpenPower (lx-ppc64le), RISC-V (lx-riscv64),
+  Apple’s ARM-based CPUs (darwin-arm64),
+  Solaris on Intel/AMD64 (sol-amd64),
+  and FreeBSD for Intel/AMD64 (fbsd-amd64).
 * Enhanced online usage reporting and customizable accounting values.

 ## Streamlining the System